eric-lu-VT/mapability-backend/README.md

 #### Unit Testing

 Jest unit testing is set up for the controllers, routers, and services.
 Remember to run `yarn test` and fix any breaking changes that might've occured.

 - You can also run just an individual test file with `yarn test -- *filename*`

-## Deployment
-[Where is the app deployed? i.e. Expo, Surge, TestFlight etc.]

-[What are the steps to re-deploy the project with any new changes?]

-[How does one get access to the deployed project?]

 ## Authors

-* Firstname Lastname 'YY, role
+- Eric Lu '25
+- Aneesh Patnaik '25
+- Sonia Bendre '25
+- Rishav Chakravarty '25